quantaosun/Ambertools-OpenMM-MD/README.md

 I'll try to add an automatic analysis cells to generate movie, RMSD and RMSF plot, drifting distance of the ligand inside the binidng pocket, etc. Since this is my part-time interest, the work is taken as low priority.

 Troulbeshooting:
-If you have problem opening jupyter notebook from your "Amber-OpenMM-MD" environment, try
+If you have problem opening jupyter notebook from your "Amber-OpenMM-MD" environment, this might happen when you have run the workflow multiple times,try
 ```
 conda remove jupyter
 ```